 From May 1, to December 31, 1917, railway operating expenses were 55.6 percent of the railway operating revenues; during the period property was operated by the United States Railroad Administration, January 1, 1918, to February 29, 1920, they were 124.7 percent; from March 1, 1920, to December 31, 1927, they were 76.3 percent, and for the three years preceding December 81, 1927, they were 82.4 percent.
 No dividends have been declared.

-Mining activity in the deep Creek district started as early as 1900.
+Mining activity in the Deep Creek district started as early as 1900.
 At one time there was also a stamp mill at Gold Hill.
-However, the ore was in "pockets" and by 1938 most of the mines have been worked out or the metal eroded.
+However, the ore was in "pockets" and by 1938 most of the mines have been worked out.
 Except for a small tonnage taken out by lessees, the best property in the district had been closed most of the time.
 By 1938 there was no substantial activity or indications of potential tonnage, and according to Salt Lake valley smelter operators, future mining operations in the district were not dependent upon the continuance of operations by the Deep Creek Railroad.
 Iron ore flux from the mine at Garrison Monster, which for some years moved in substantial volume, decreased considerably and during the last year amounted to only three cars.

 No agricultural products were produced for shipment.
 There was no lumbering or manufacturing of any kind.
-The only industry making any use of the tributary territory is livestock; a few carloads of sheep to and from Gold Hill each spring and fall.
+The only industry making any use of the tributary territory was livestock; a few carloads of sheep to and from Gold Hill each spring and fall.
 Shipments of livestock, which ranked next to ore in tonnage, had fallen off to practically nothing due to the practice of driving animals over the mountains directly to stations on either Western Pacific or Southern Pacific.
 Ninety-eight percent of livestock shipped consisted of shipments of sheep.
-Between 1929 and 1938 the number of sheep raisers greatly decreased and the only shipments of sheep over the railroad occured when feed in the area is poor and the animals are too weak to drive over the mountains.
-The Goshute Indian Reservation at Ibapah received a few small shipments on Government bills of lading at Gold Hill.
+Between 1929 and 1938 the number of sheep raisers greatly decreased and the only shipments of sheep over the railroad occurred when feed in the area is poor and the animals are too weak to drive over the mountains.
+The Goshute Indian Reservation at Ibapah received a few small shipments on federal government assistance at Gold Hill.